JuliaEarth/ImageQuilting.jl/docs/src/index.md

 ```

 The major difference compared to the high-level API is that the `iqsim` function has
-no notion of coordinate system, and you will have to pre-process the data manually to
+no notion of coordinate system, and you will have to pre/post-process the data manually
-match it with the cells in the simulation grid.
+to match it with the cells in the simulation grid.

 GeoStats.jl takes the coordinate system into account and also enables parallel simulation
-on HPC clusters.
+on clusters of computers with distributed memory.